wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

 <p></p>

 **[A.3.3.p1.4]** Still for the same setup as in the previous question, run the purely random/random strategy 10 times (or more).
-Report on the worst and best execution time it achieves.
+Report on the worst and best execution times it achieves.
 How does this seemingly bad approach compare to the previous approaches? (hint: if you run this sufficiently many times, you should see some good results).

 <div class="ui accordion fluid">